yangzihe/Petting-Zoo/README.md

-Title: Petting-Zoo
+Title: Petting-Zoo  <br />
-Team Members: Yangzi He, Jackie Kim, Rachel Lee, Eric Zhao Demo Link: Video????
+Team Members: Yangzi He, Jackie Kim, Rachel Lee, Eric Zhao  <br />
+Demo Link: Video????   <br />
 Idea: A game that allows people to visit a petting zoo and interact with the different animals there Models and Description:
 Person